Achievable logoAchievable logo

 Procedure:

-3. The best of two trials is recorded.
+3. Record the best of two trials.

 Video from keinan briggs on YouTube.